 There is also an admin panel where buildings, study spaces, facilities, special periods and admins can be created, edited and deleted.
 The system comes with additional features, such as exam-only buildings and support for different operating hours for each special period, which are fetched from the database as efficiently as possible.

 As we had to work for the library team, we had different staff members attending different meetings, which required finding the best way of building a system that could satisfy them all.
 The good communication skills with all of the clients were prised during the feedback session and were also given as a reason why other teams might have failed to live up to the expectations.
 The client also mentioned the poor design choices and feature implementation of the other two teams who were working on the same project.
 The quality of my design was pointed out as the biggest advantage of our submission and I got 97%.
 As being the best one, our project was awarded and also a customer satisfaction of 100% was achieved.

 Systems Design and Security

-The module covered different aspects of software systems design process - choosing an appropriate software lifecycle model, the interaction between developer and customer, the management of information, development of efficient and secure databases, the design of user interfaces, validation and protection of data and techniques to counter security threats.
+The module covered different aspects of the software systems design process — choosing an appropriate software lifecycle model, the interaction between developer and customer, the management of information, development of efficient and secure databases, the design of user interfaces, validation and protection of data, besides techniques to counter security threats.